How Can Accessible Pedestrian Signals Become Responsive to COVID-19?

 In some European countries, such as France, Austria or the Czech Republic, there are remote control activation systems for accessible pedestrian signals.
 They consist in a handheld pushbutton which emits a radiofrequency to control the audible tone.
 The first advantage of this device is that pedestrians who are blind or have low vision can trigger the audible signal as they approach the intersection, without having to travel to the pushbutton location.
 It is particularly advantageous in unfamiliar places when they don’t know where the pushbutton is.
 They don’t have to deviate from their travel path, reducing the risk to lose their bearings.

-In our post-COVID world, remote activation is even more interesting for cities.
+In a world still affectd by COVID, remote activation is even more interesting for cities.
 Radio frequency is the most widely used technology for this purpose today.
 However, it requires regulatory compliance certifications which vary from a country to another.
 Since it became popular in smartphones around the world, Bluetooth is now considered the best technology to activate accessible pedestrian signals.
 The use of Bluetooth allows companies to develop smartphone applications to replace or complement low-tech remote controls.

 In Scotland, a former guide dog instructor created Neatebox as he realized how difficult it was for people with visual impairments to find and reach the pushbutton on the pole.
 It consists in a smartphone app that triggers the audible tone.
 A similar device begins to be tested in Canada with the company Key2Access.

 But one of the most promising solutions come from the France-based company Okeenea.
-The manufacturer has more than 25 years of experience in accessible pedestrian systems with touchless on demand activation.
+The manufacturer has more than 25 years of experience in accessible pedestrian systems with touchless on demand activation with the use of a remote control or the MyMoveo smartphone app.
 With their new connected Accessible Pedestrian Signal aBeacon, Okeenea was the winner of the New York City’s Transportation Department’s Call for Innovation in 2018.
 This new generation of APS is installed in New York City and in testing now.

 Automation of traffic signals to prevent COVID-19